 Do you ever feel like your tweet isn’t reaching your intended audience?
 Twitter is striving to make tweets more relevant by implementing a feature that allows users to direct their tweet towards a certain hashtag, interest, or group of friends.

-While this feature, which now is available on Android as well as iOS, may drive more higher-performing conversations, it also poses the most risk for abuse.
+While this feature may drive more higher-performing conversations, it also poses the most risk for abuse.
 The semiprivate nature of tweeting only to particular categories resembles similar characteristics of private Facebook groups, in which it’s harder to penalize bad behavior like spreading misinformation.